abuseofnotation/category-theory-illustrated/_chapters/04_order.md

 That is in the contrast with the category of sets where there are potentially infinite amount of functions from, say, the set of integers and the set of boolean values, as well as a lot of functions that go the other way around, and the existence of either of these functions does not imply that one set is "bigger" than the other one.

 ![Orders compared to other categories](order_category.svg)

+Note that although two objects in an order might be directly connected by just one arrow, they might still be be indirectly connected by more than one arrow.
+So when we define an order in categorical way it's crucial to say that these ways are equivalent i.e. that all diagrams that show orders commute.

 Products and sums
 ---